glebanych/music-weather-project/README.md

 ## Data visualization

 After logging into Google Looker Studio and uploading the final version of dataset, I will first add one line chart, with AVG temp as a metric, genre as a dimension and endTime as a date range dimension.
+I will also add a temperature control slider at the bottom to change its range, if needed.

 ![enter image description here](https://i.imgur.com/NeqZDlv.png)